bcr/Bcr.DerpyJson/Bcr.DerpyJson/README.md

 * The way Values from an Object are handled is the parsed Value is set to the Property from the parent Type specified.

-### Strings

-* Backslash escapes are not supported.
-If there is a `\"` in a string, it won't notice that it's escaped and your string will end prematurely and will probably bomb out.
-Any other backslash escape will be included literally in the string.

 ### Numbers

 * Numbers will probably explode impressively if you give them something